microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 1. Browse to the "Resources" folder included with this lab and select the text file named **Final QnA.txt**.
 Click **OK** when prompted to confirm that importing this file will overwrite existing questions and answers.

-1. Click **Knowledge Base** and confirm that 14 new questions and answers appear in the Knowledge Base.
+1. Click **Knowledge Base** and confirm that 14 new questions and answers appear in the knowledge base.
 (The six you imported from the URL are still there, despite the fact that you were warned that they would be overwritten.)
 Then click **Save and retrain** to save the changes.

     ![The updated knowledge base](Images/qna-updated-kb-02.png)